epeld/fen/README.md

 ```
 'Partial' is intended to mean 'lacking information that uniquely identifies the move'.
 ```
-You can then use the `FullMove` or `LegalMove` to promote your moves.
-That is, by supplying more information.
+You can then use the `LegalMove`-module to promote your moves, i.e, by supplying more information.
 The `LegalMove`-module can take any type of (partially specified) move and calculate all the legal moves that said move *could* represent.

 Note that, currently castling moves cannot be processed (Work in Progress).